Frequently asked questions

 Q2.
 What is the work of CGSB?

 A2.
-CGSB is an organization within Public Works and Government Services Canada.
+CGSB is an organization within Public Services and Procurement Canada.
 It offers standardization products and services, including standards development, product evaluation, certification and quality assessment.

 Established in 1934, CGSB is a charter participant in the National Standards System of Canada.